-G. Sectioning the Globe
+E. Sectioning the Globe

-The globe is generally sectioned in the horizontal or vertical plane, with care to include the pupil and optic nerve in the cassette to be submitted for microscopic examination.
-If the mass cannot be included with horizontal or vertical sectioning, the globe is sectioned obliquely to include tumor, pupil, and optic nerve (Figure 2).
+The globe is generally sectioned in the meridian that includes the largest (or the most informative) portion of the tumor with care to include the pupil and optic nerve in the cassette to be submitted for microscopic examination (Figure 2).
 The surgical margin of the optic nerve should be sectioned and submitted prior to sectioning the globe to ensure that intraocular malignant cells do not contaminate this important surgical margin.
 Retinoblastoma is an extremely friable tumor.
+Each calotte should also be sampled.
+The calottes should be breadloafed in anterior-posterior direction and submitted on edge in a separate cassette for each calotte for processing as shown in Figure 3.